Housing Developers Guide

 But facing bricks are not just for the external wow; Linear bricks are a versatile design tool, and are perfect for creating interior feature walls.
 Exposed brick adds personality, warmth and character, and nothing says exclusive like a Linear brick; a statement wall can create a rustic yet contemporary bedroom, or an industrial yet warm kitchen.
-Take a look at the collection to see the indulgent choice of colour variations too:

 UK Brick Recommends: Fusion Waterstruck Bricks